 Here are Debt.com's favorite personal finance posts from other places this week.

 Give Me Back My Five Bucks — Krystal Yee writes in response to a commenter who didn’t believe her grocery budget could be so small (under $200 a month).
-Her response, and tips for making that budget work, are worth checking out.
+Her response, and personal financial tips for making that budget work, are worth checking out.

 Punch Debt in the Face — Debt-puncher Ninja explains why “buy low, sell high” isn’t always the best advice — at least when it’s treated that simply.
 He explains how that applies to real estate and the stock market.